zammad/zammad-admin-documentation/channels/twitter-x/twitter.rst

    Anything is fine here.
 We suggest the following::

-      This app will be used to manage Twitter communications between our customers and our organization’s customer service agents on Zammad.
+      This app will be used to manage Twitter communications between our customers and our organization's customer service agents on Zammad.

-3. Set your new app’s permissions
+3. Set your new app's permissions
 ---------------------------------

    .. figure:: /images/channels/apps.twitter.com_set_permissions.png